marco-kramer/marco-kramer.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Welcome to my page.
-I'm a medical resident and postdoctoral researcher at the Department of Psychiatry of the LWL-University Hospital in Bochum, Germany, and its <a href="https://psychiatrie.lwl-uk-bochum.de/forschung-und-lehre/forschung/forschungsbereiche/Experimentelle_Psychopathologie">Research Division for Experimental Psychopathology</a>.
+<p>Welcome to my page.</p> <p>I'm a medical resident and postdoctoral researcher at the
+Department of Psychiatry of the LWL-University Hospital of the <a href="https://www.ruhr-uni-bochum.de/en">Ruhr-University in Bochum</a>, Germany, and its <a href="https://psychiatrie.lwl-uk-bochum.de/forschung-und-lehre/forschung/forschungsbereiche/Experimentelle_Psychopathologie">Research Division for Experimental Psychopathology</a>.</p>
+<p>My research interests are focused on psychopathology and include phenomenological psychopathology, philosophy of psychiatry and the network theory of psychopathology.</p>